-Candid thoughts and meager ramblings from our Founder.
-We hope you find something here that makes your chasm leap a little easier.
+Our Founder is a random philosopher.
+Here's some of her captured thoughts and meager ramblings... we hope you find a tidbit here that makes your chasm leap a little easier.

 "I have never defined myself by my age.
 I have always just been me regardless of calendars and clocks.
-It's others who feel the need to point out my age as if that makes some kind of difference with who I am.
-That is their perception and only changes me if I let their perception seep into my reality.
+It's others who feel the need to point out my age as if that changes who I am.
+But I know their perception only changes me if I let it seep into my reality.
+I don't.
 My perception is that I am ageless.
 I was born yesterday.
 I live today.
-Tomorrow I will die.
-There's no real construct of time in that."
+Tomorrow has yet to come."

 "My beliefs about life and spiritually may morph and change over time… that's ok.
 The key for me is appreciating and accepting those fluid beliefs as mine and no one else's.
 No judgment.
 No apology."